Tale of two migrants shakes Italy

 Shortly afterwards police found the real owners of the gadgets -- both were dead.
 Vincenzo Solano, 68, had had his throat cut in his apartment, while his 70-year-old wife, Mercedes, had been killed by a apparent fall from her balcony.

 The Ivory Coast man, whose name and photograph were splashed across the Italian media, said he found the goods under a tree.
-Police are analysing blood on his clothing.
+Police are analyzing blood on his clothing.

 He has yet to be charged, but that did not stop increasingly popular anti-immigration politicians from leaping on the case, saying it showed the migration crisis was out of control and urging much stricter controls on newcomers.